-Chloe Zhao’s “Nomadland” may be the sensation of the fall festival season so far, but it’s not the only new film about a largely ignored community.
-In “Concrete Cowboy,” which premiered at the Toronto International Film Festival, the community is a stable in North Philadelphia where Black men and women have been keeping and riding horses for more than 100 years.
+Chloe Zhao’s “Nomadland” may have been the biggest sensation to come out of 2020’s fall festival season, but it’s wasn’t the only film about a largely ignored community.
+In “Concrete Cowboy,” which premiered at the Toronto International Film Festival in September and comes to Netflix on April 2, the community is a stable in North Philadelphia where Black men and women have been keeping and riding horses for more than 100 years.

-Here too professional actors are surrounded by non-pros from the actual community being depicted.
-And Ricky Staub’s “Concrete Cowboy” also finds uncommon empathy in the depiction of the world in which its characters live.
+Here, too, professional actors are surrounded by non-pros from the actual community being depicted, and here, too, the filmmaker — in this case Ricky Staub — finds uncommon empathy in the depiction of the world in which its characters live.

 Idris Elba, who also served as one of the film’s producers, plays Cole’s father, Harp, with the taciturn intensity of a man who knows how to treat a horse but isn’t nearly as surehanded with a son.
 Cole chafes at his father’s rules and starts hanging out with his old friend Smush (Jharrel Jerome from “Moonlight” and “When They See Us”), a local drug dealer who turns out to have a lot more nuance to his character that we might initial suspect.